rfabbri/minus/README.md

     - X are refs: `%s/C X/const C<F> \&X/g`
     - Consts C are constexprs: `%s/C \(C[0-9] =\)/static constexpr C<F> \1/gc`
     - Gates G are variables `%s/C G/const C<F> G/gc` for gates (no ampersand)
+    - At the end of `minus.hxx`, copy and paste the last include line to your problem, eg: `#include <minus/chicago6a.hxx>`
+- Optional: create your app in `cmd/` immitating `cmd/minus-chicago.cxx`.
+If you have just added a new formulation solver for the same problem, make the necessary additions to the existing app, e.g., `cmd/minus-chicago.cxx`.
-- Optional: Default start system and gammified parameters
+- Optional: Default start system and gammified parameters.
+You might want to define a default start system. you might also want to define default gammified parameters to test your solver independent of I/O functions to convert from user input to gammified homotopy parameters.
-    - mimmick the file `chicago14a-default.hxx` to create your own, eg, `chicago6a-default.hxx`.
+    - mimmick the file `chicago14a-default.hxx` to create your own, e.g., `chicago6a-default.hxx`.
     - if your start system comes from our Macaulay2 scripts, use the commands in `scripts/extract-start-sols.vim` to help you translate to C++